Heawood number

 colors are needed to color any graph embedded in a surface of Euler characteristic $e(S)$, or genus $g(S)$ for an orientable surface.

-The number $H(S)$ became known as Heawood number in 1976.
+The number $H(S)$ became known as the Heawood number in 1976.

 Franklin proved that the chromatic number of a graph embedded in the Klein bottle can be as large as $6$, but never exceeds $6$.
 Later it was proved in the works of Gerhard Ringel, J. W. T. Youngs, and other contributors that the complete graph with $H(S)$ vertices can be embedded in the surface $S$ unless $S$ is the Klein bottle.
 This established that Heawood's bound could not be improved.

 For example, the complete graph on $7$ vertices can be embedded in the torus as follows:

 The case of the sphere is the four-color conjecture, which was settled by Kenneth Appel and Wolfgang Haken in 1976.